 Step 5: Remove pattern

 Turn over the card, remove the pattern very carefully and look at your completed iris picture.

 Do whatever you want with your picture.
 You can trim down the card or fold it or whatever is appropriate.
 I cut my card down and used double sided tape to affix it to a Christmas card.
 I love the effect!

 This is a great way of making really effective, professional looking cards or pictures without needing too much skill or specialist equipment.
 You probably have everything you need in the house already!

 So, now you know how to do iris paper folding have a go and let me know, in the comments section below, how you get on.
 You can also ask any questions that you may have.

-If you like papercrafts take a look at my other posts:
+If you like papercrafts take a look at some of my other posts:

 Remember to pin this for later!